luk036/ellipsoid-method/ell-review.md

 Discrete Optimization {#sec:discrete}
 ---------------------

-Many engineering problems can be formulated as a convex/geometric programming, such as digital circuit sizing.
-However, in ASIC design, there is often only a limited set of cell types to choose from the cell library.
-In other words, some design variables are discrete.
-We can express the discrete version as Mixed-Integer Convex programming (MICP) by mapping the design variables to integers.
+Many engineering problems can be formulated through convex/geometric programming, such as digital circuit sizing.
+However, in ASIC design, there is frequently a limited number of cell types to select from in the cell library.
+This means that some design variables are discrete.
+We can map the design variables to integers to represent the discrete version as Mixed-Integer Convex programming (MICP).

-What are the problems with the existing methods?
-It is mostly based on relaxation.
-The relaxed solution is then used as the lower bound and the branch-and-bound method is used to find the discrete optimal solution.
-Note that the branch-and-bound method does not exploit the convexity of the problem.
-What if only constraints on discrete data can be evaluated?
+What are the issues with existing methods?
+They are primarily based on relaxation.
+The more relaxed solution is used as the lower bound, and then the branch-and-bound method is applied to find the discrete optimal solution.
+It should be noted that the branch-and-bound method does not utilize the convexity of the issue.
+What if only constraints regarding discrete data could be evaluated?

-A relaxed optimal solution (convex) is usually obtained first.
-Then the optimized discrete solution is obtained by exhausting the neighborhood search.
-However, sometimes the constraints are tight so that the relaxed continuous optimal solution is far from the discrete one.
-Enumeration of the discrete domains is difficult.
+Typically, a more relaxed optimal solution (convex) is obtained beforehand.
+After that, the optimized discrete solution is obtained using an exhaustive neighborhood search.
+However, tight constraints can cause a significant difference between the discrete and relaxed continuous optimal solutions.
+Enumerating the discrete domains can be challenging.

 Consider:
 $$\begin{array}{ll}